Congress Shall Make No Law...

 "'Congress Shall Make No Law...' is released as an educational project, representing Zappa's tireless commitment to the First Amendment which he felt his duty to protect by providing (in his words) "stimulating digital audio entertainment" in the form of "material which a truly free society would neither fear nor suppress."

-Congress Shall Make No Law... also includes Zappa testimony before the Maryland State Legislature the following year, as well as various quotes and interview excerpts on the subject of censorship and an alternate version of the song "Reagan at Bitburg", one of the last pieces Zappa finished before his death in 1993.
-The first official version of the track was included on the 1994 album, Civilization Phaze III.
-Many of the tracks are named after the Ten Commandments, each corresponding to the particular topic of Zappa's opinion.
+"Congress Shall Make No Law..." also includes Zappa's testimony before the Maryland State Legislature the following year, as well as various quotes and interview excerpts on the subject of censorship and an alternate version of the piece "Reagan at Bitburg", one of the last pieces Zappa finished before his death in 1993.
+The track was first released on his 1994 album Civilization Phaze III.
+Most of the tracks are named after the Ten Commandments, each corresponding to the particular topic of Zappa's opinion.